How to Treat Headaches Without Medication

-Although we recommend going to see a massage therapist to give you a massage in the affected areas (when the headache is due to muscle cramps), you can relieve the symptoms by applying gentle pressure on the forehead, the crown, the base of cranium and the sinuses.
+Although we recommend going to see a massage therapist to give you a massage in the affected areas (when headaches are caused by muscle cramps), you can treat the symptoms by applying gentle pressure on the forehead, crown, base of cranium and sinuses.

 6. Eat healthy

 Frequent headaches can be caused by many factors.
-One of them is having a unbalanced diet.
+One of them is having an unbalanced diet.
 So, if you suffer from migraines frequently, try changing your diet.

 Choose a light lunch consisting of fruit and vegetables, avoid coffee (drink herbal infusions instead) and stop eating fast food.